minprog/app-studio/45 Projects/30 Mad Libs/10 Assignment.md

 - You can load in text files using an `getAssets()` or `getResources()` among other things.
 Up to you to find out what suits you best (perhaps with some help of Google)!

 - On top of that, when going "back" from the final screen, the user should find herself all the way back at the start screen.
 Use [Stack Overflow](http://stackoverflow.com/questions/27129353/android-back-navigation) to find out how.

+## iOS tips

+To pass stuff around in your app, you can use the 'prepareForSegue' method.
+For back navigation in your app, you should use a navigation controller.

+When creating an instance of the `Story` class you should have already opened the appropriate text file.
+Pass a `String` object to the constructor of the `Story` class.